 - Recognize exceptional SSOs for their contributions and hard work.

 - Facilitate discussion, rank, and inform the EC and/or National Office about issues of concern from Student State Officers, chapters, and/or members.

-- Serve as the EC liaison to ASHA's Advisory Council, ASHA's Board of Special Interest Groups Coordinators, and/or other committees.
+- Serve as the EC liaison to ASHA's Committee of Ambassadors, ASHA's Board of Special Interest Groups Coordinators, and/or other committees.